keithrbennett/rexe/README.md

 ### Operating System Support

-`rexe` has been tested successfully on Mac OS, Linux, and Windows Subsystem for Linux (WSL).
+Rexe has been tested successfully on Mac OS, Linux, and Windows Subsystem for Linux (WSL).
 It is intended as a tool for the Unix shell, and, as such, no attempt is made to support Windows non-Unix shells.

 ### More Examples

-Here are some more examples to illustrate the use of `rexe`.
+Here are some more examples to illustrate the use of Rexe.

 ----